scotfree/fuelscape/docs/fellowship_capstone.md

 * Connunity Wildfire Fuel reduction is important.
 * Producing biochar can be a great technique.
-* It can also not.
-How regular folks tell?!
+* It can also not be.
+How can regular folks explore the options?!

   Scot Kennedy

   https://fuelscape.net

   gateless@gmail.com

 ---